fmbot-discord/docs/docs/importing.md

 See the [/import manage](#import-manage) command.

+#### Does importing in .fmbot add scrobbles to my Last.fm?

+No, imported data only shows in the bot.
+No scrobbles are added to your Last.fm.

 #### What happens if I cancel my supporter subscription?

 When your supporter subscription expires, you will be moved back to using Last.fm as your only data source.